 Roy went on a UK tour in the spring of 1963 with The Beatles, who were just achieving fame in their home country.
 The Beatles were huge Orbison fans, and Roy became friends with John Lennon and especially George Harrison.
 Further tours took him around the world, and wherever he went, huge crowds came to see him.

 "Oh, Pretty Woman" turned out to be the peak of his career, however.
 After 1964, The Beatles changed the direction of rock music, and Roy was left behind.
 His writing partner Joe Melson left to pursue solo success.
-His agent Wesley Rose took him to Metro-Goldwyn-Mayer so that he could follow Elvis Presley into film.
+His agent Wesley Rose took him to Metro-Goldwyn-Mayer (along with its record division) so that he could follow Elvis Presley into film.
 Wesley also took over as Roy's music producer.
 Without the Nashville session musicians, Roy didn't have the same sound, and record sales plummeted.

 Throughout the '70s, Roy remained popular outside of the U.S., especially in Britain and Australia.
 He continued recording, but he had disappeared from American pop music.
 Meanwhile, a new generation of rock, pop, and country musicians began putting Cover Versions of his songs on the charts.
 Sonny James had a country #1 with "Only The Lonely", Linda Ronstadt covered "Blue Bayou", Don McLean did "Crying", and Van Halen did "Oh, Pretty Woman".